 Unfolding of RNT in A2T.
-A RNT state begins, typically under low contextual-demands, when a negative representation (thought) is selected into WM.
-This representation then triggers or increases negative affect.
+A RNT state begins, typically under low contextual-demands (CITE), when a negative representation (thought) is selected into WM (CITE).
+This representation then triggers or increases negative affect (CITE).
 Consequently, both the representation and affective state bias subsequent selection in favor of content- and affect- congruent thoughts (e.g., “Bad things always happen to me.”).
 This then triggers the same process of selection in favor of negative content and so the same process repeats itself through feedforward (Figure 1A paths b and c) and feedback (paths d and e) between internal attentional selection, representations in WM and affective state.
-At this point it is helpful to again highlight the critical role of the stochastic element in selection which allows ‘random exits’ from RNT – meaning an instance (of random) selection of non-negative content breaking or attenuating the feedback loop (see Figure 7B time point ~240sec).
-Without a random element the model becomes rigid, determining that once a RNT state initiates it cannot terminate (except when contextual demands change and focused attention to task-relevant information is required).
+At this point, it is helpful to again highlight a critical outcome of the stochastic element in internal attentional selection - enabling ‘random exits’ from RNT – meaning an instance (of random) selection of non-negative content breaking or attenuating the feedback loop (see Figure 8B time point ~240sec).
+Without a random element the model becomes overly rigid, determining that once a RNT state initiates it cannot terminate (except when contextual demands change and focused attention to task-relevant information is required).

 Individual differences in RNT.
-As described above, whereas the proposed causal associations between XXX YYYY and ZZZ are fixed, and thus not a source of individual differences in XXXXXXXX - the impact of XXXXX on ZZZZZ (i.e., reactivity to representations in WM - path c) and the impact of ZZZZZZ on XXXX (i.e., reactivity to affective state - path e) account for individual differnces in XXX.
+As described above, whereas the proposed causal associations between contextual demands, representations in WM and internal attentional selection (paths a and d) are fixed, and thus not a source of individual differences in likelihood of certain maladptive trajectories to occur - the impact of representations in WM on affect (i.e., reactivity to representations in WM - path c) and the impact of affect on internal attentional selection (i.e., reactivity to affective state - path e) account for individual differences in maladaptive trajectory likelihoods.
 Critically, these two paths constitute the closed feedback loop from WM onto affect and then back onto internal attentional selection.
-Therefore, individuals with higher levels or reactivity have a stronger feedback loop, increasing the likelihood of maintaining a state of biased selection of negative representations and heightened negative affect.
-Figure 7 illustrates simulated differences between models/individuals with low (Figure 7A) and high (Figure 7B) reactivity.
+Therefore, individuals with higher levels of reactivity have a stronger feedback loop, increasing the likelihood of self-sustaining state of biased selection of negative representations and heightened negative affect.
+Figure 8 illustrates simulated differences between models/individuals with moderate (Figure 8A) and high (Figure 8B) reactivity.
+As can be seen, higher reactivity levels increase both (a) the frequency of entering- and (b) average duration of states of repeated selection of negative content into WM and related increase in negative affect.